ffornari90/iam-voms-aa/README.md

 * `sidecar`: a CentOS 7 utility container providing a volume that contains configuration files and scripts useful to other containers.
 * `trust`: a CentOS 7 utility container that contains fetch-crl and other utilities to provide up-to-date trust anchors to relying applications.
-* `hostcert`: a CentOS 7 utility container that provides a server certificate and private key to relying applications.
 * `db`: a MySQL container starting a database where IAM will securely store its data.
 * `iam-be`: a container running the IAM login service Java application.
 * `nginx-iam`: an NGINX container that provides a reverse-proxy with SSL protecting the IAM login service.